 During the period of Christmas and Advent, Dublin is home to some interesting Christmas markets, among the most famous and popular the new St. Stephen’s Green Christmas Market.
 If you are looking for a unique way to celebrate the festive season in Dublin then look no further than Aprés Ski pop up bar at I BELIEVE.
 Après Ski Scandinavian lodge provides the perfect location for an aperitif, corporate functions, or as the perfect party starter for you and your friends this festive season.
 With a panoramic view of the I BELIEVE™ Christmas market, fresh pine trees, fairy lights, hot cider and sheepskin blankets there’s no better way to celebrate the festive season than at Dublin’s only unique ski lodge and Christmas party venue!

-The Christmas Market takes place between 16 November and 16 December at Grey’s Monument, Grey Street and Grainger Street.
+The Christmas Market takes place between 16 November and runs right up until New Years Eve at Grey’s Monument, Grey Street and Grainger Street.
 The Christmas Market welcomes stall holders from closer to home.
 There are beers from local microbreweries, home-made jams, delicious cakes and handmade chocolates.
-And once you’ve bought something scrumptious to eat, you can find special gifts such as scarves, leather bags, hand thrown pottery, woolly hats and jewellery.
+And once you’ve bought something scrumptious to eat, you can find special gifts such as scarves, leather bags, hand-thrown pottery, woolly hats and jewellery.
 Newcastle Market Place are also thrilled to offer local primary schools the opportunity to take part in our FREE Educational Tours!
 These allow for young children to visit the market with their teachers to meet the traders, learn about all the different cultures being represented at the market and to try some tasty foods at the festive market!

 Looking for a truly fantastic festive shopping experience?
 Look no further than the award-winning, beautiful Bath Christmas Market.
 Each year the centre of Bath is transformed into a magical Christmas shopper’s paradise, as over 170 chalets packed full of gorgeous Christmas gifts line the streets surrounding the Roman Baths and Bath Abbey.
 Soak up the sights, smells and sounds as you wander around the market; we guarantee the aroma of warming mulled wine and freshly baked mince pies, enjoyed with a generous sprinkling of cheering carols will get even the biggest of humbugs into the Christmas spirit!
 Look out for this year’s animated light display which will be bringing the market to life in the shadow of Bath Abbey.